 BreastScreen Victoria does not capture data about the gender identity of its clients so had no information available about the number of trans and gender diverse people accessing its services.
 Recognising this data gap, BreastScreen Victoria conducted a survey of trans and gender diverse people in Victoria to seek feedback on the development of inclusive services and hosted a forum to further explore and understand these issues.

 The survey was completed by 34 trans and gender diverse people from across Victoria, and the forum was attended by representatives from Transgender Victoria, the Victorian Commissioner for LGBTIQ+ Communities, academics, clinical and project staff in addition to trans and gender diverse people.Image: 2019 Rainbow Rose screening session (provided by BreastScreen Victoria)

 As a result of the review of the evidence, survey, and consultation, a series of options and recommendations were developed.
 This included the development of a trans and gender diverse people screening policy and the provision of education for BreastScreen Victoria staff.

 The new policy allowed for the development of tailored information for trans and gender diverse people.
 The information sheet was developed through consultation including multiple contributions with BreastScreen Victoria’s TGD Expert Advisory Group, as well as their broader LGBTI Advisory Group.

 BreastScreen Victoria is focused on ensuring screening clinics are welcoming and inclusive spaces, and that all LGBTI people have the opportunity to provide feedback on inclusivity.

-In March 2019, BreastScreen Victoria achieved a significant milestone when BreastScreen Victoria's Coordination Unit and Mobile Screening Service achieved a Rainbow accreditation for its commitment to safe and inclusive practice – a first for a breast screening service in Australia.
+In March 2019, BreastScreen Victoria achieved a significant milestone when BreastScreen Victoria's Coordination Unit and Mobile Screening Service achieved a accreditation for its commitment to safe and inclusive practice – a first for a breast screening service in Australia.